Homesteading Family Logo

 Storing Raw Milk

-If you’re thinking of getting a dairy cow, you’ll really want to have your storage system in place before bringing the cow home.
+If you’re thinking of getting a dairy cow, you’ll really want to have your storage system in place before bringing a cow home.
 We currently get approximately six gallons of raw milk a day!
 So, if you don’t have a storage system ready, you’ll be wasting a lot of milk.
 (Or you’ll have a full-time job processing that fresh milk each and every day!)

 Milk should stay nice and sweet, when properly handled and refrigerated, for up to two weeks.
 Once it’s past this point, it’s still good to use for baking or culturing, but won’t taste sweet when poured into a glass.